spiral/docs/odm/oop.md

 ];
 ```

-After schema update we able to manipulate with array of sessions.
-Such array are represented by ODM class `Spiral\ODM\Entities\Compositor`:
+After the schema updates, we are able to manipulate with an array of sessions.
+This array is represented by the ODM class `Spiral\ODM\Entities\Compositor`:

 ```php
 $user = User::findOne();